 Inspect your ceramic dog bowl regularly: It is always important to inspect your puppy’s ceramic dog bowl set regularly for chips or scratches.
 Even if you haven’t dropped the bowl, your ceramic set may have been damaged in the dishwasher.
 Remember, any splinters in ceramic food bowls can be harmful to your dog, regardless of its size.

-Make sure to clean it regularly: As you would with any dog bowl, it is important that you remove any food scraps or waste that your dog leaves behind after finishing his meal.
-This will not only keep your home smelling fresh, but it will also ensure that your bowel doesn’t harbor nasty bacteria.
+Ensure to clean it regularly: As you would with any dog bowl, you must remove any food scraps or waste that your dog leaves behind after finishing his meal.
+This will not only keep your home smelling fresh but will also ensure that your bowel doesn’t harbor nasty bacteria.

 Wash ceramic dog bowls as recommended: While many ceramic mugs are dishwasher safe, not all are.
 Be sure to wash your bowl according to the manufacturer’s instructions to avoid possible damage or chips.